jwillinghalpern/fm_rainbow_log/README.md

   //     - "quiet" : still highlight the error red, but don't produce desktop notification
   //     - "ignore" : don't even highlight the error
   //   - error_code (optional): the error code to match
-  //   - message_contains (optional): the text to match
+  //   - message_contains (optional): String or Array of strings. the text to match.
+If an array is passed, every substring must be present in the line to match.
   //   - message_starts_with (optional): the text to match
   //   - message_ends_with (optional): the text to match
-  //   - location_contains (optional): the text to match
+  //   - location_contains (optional): String or Array of strings. the text to match.
+If an array is passed, every substring must be present in the line to match.
   //   - location_starts_with (optional): the text to match
   //   - location_ends_with (optional): the text to match